HomeGoogle DocsSpreadsheetIF and VLOOKUP in Google Sheets: 3 Practical Examples

 Assume you have two tables: one containing data about fruits and the other about vegetables.

-The range for Table #1 is A3:B7, and for Table #2, it’s D3:E6.
-In both tables, the first column holds the item names, and the second column contains their prices.
-You want to look up the price of a particular item using these tables.
+Table 1 is in the range A3:B7, and Table 2 is in D3:E6.
+In both tables, the first column contains the item names, and the second column contains their prices.
+You want to look up the price of an item from the appropriate table.

 =VLOOKUP(H4, IF(H3="Fruits", A3:B7, D3:E6), 2, FALSE)